ivanovbiol/soft-uni/java-oop/readme.md

 Notes:

-- The task are grouped in folders which represent the different examined/learned topics during my training
+- Each examined/learned topic has it's own folder in which the different tasks are grouped in individual folders

 - For each topic/lecture the tasks starting with double hyphen (e.g. --task-name) are the most difficult tasks for the current topic/lecture